 There are many more instances in the movie where something would be considered illegal or bad practice according to real life karate standards.
 However, they have all been employed in the movie as artistic choices to create something that has achieved cult status with fight fans and spawned legendary fictional characters that have stood the test of time.

 Ultimately, it can be said that it does not matter whether the Karate Kid crane kick was illegal.
-It serves its purpose in the movie, is considered an iconic move, and has become an integral part of the global culture when it comes to karate and other forms of martial arts.
+It serves its purpose in the movie, is considered an iconic movie, and has become an integral part of the global culture when it comes to karate and other forms of martial arts.
 Want to learn crane kick technique in real life, check out this video: